polsys/ennemi/docs/potential-issues.md

 ### Parallelize the calculation
-If you call `estimate_mi()` with several variables and/or time lags, the calculation will be split into as many concurrent tasks as you have processor cores.
+If you call `estimate_mi()` with several variables and/or time lags, the calculation will be split into as many concurrent tasks as you have processor cores (except if the tasks are very small).
-With a four-core processor, you may expect the run time to be cut in half.
-(There is some overhead from starting new Python processes and copying the data.)

 This means that instead of writing
 ```python